 Classically trained, Harold is strongly influenced by painters such as Caravaggio, Gericault, Delacroix and Goya.
 In 2016 Harold started painting historical subjects he had wanted to engage in since art school days.
 Emotionally charged paintings of Aboriginal people being controlled by European law.
 Paintings post contact with European colonisation of Australia.
 Paintings of Frontier Wars, a subject Australian artists have carefully sidestepped.
 Harold says “Just like the heroic war paintings of European history, the truth must be shown.”

 The painting ‘Tribal Abduction’ showing a baby being forcible removed from its mother was selected and won NATSIAA in 2016.
 The next painting ‘Myal Creek Massacre’ showing an historically recorded event of an Aboriginal group being attacked and killed by white drovers and station hands, was selected for the 2017 NATSIAA.
 ‘The Poison Chalice’ is a cynical look at the relationship between Aboriginal culture, the church, law and politics.
 “As a figurative artist, the human form and emotion is without question the greatest challenge for me to capture,” Harold says.

 Harold Came to live permanently in the Top End of Australia in 1972.
 From that time until recently, his work was a celebration of the landscape and wildlife.
-He is best known for his luminous watercolours, which he still does from time to time.
+He is best known for his luminous watercolours, which sadly he has not continued since 2016.

 Upcoming fiftieth anniversary of the Aboriginal Flag.
-Flown fir the first time in a land rights march, Adelaide 1971
+Flown for the first time in a Land Rights march, Adelaide 1971